1. I would like to register an environmental complaint. How do I do it?

 Used oil that has not been intentionally or accidentally mixed with a hazardous waste may be disposed of in multiple ways.
 Many auto parts stores have do-it-yourself (DIY) oil collection programs where they accept used motor oil from DIYers for recycling.

 Uncontaminated used oil may be managed under the Used Oil Regulation and may be burned for energy recovery in used oil furnaces.
 If a facility chooses to burn used oil in a used oil furnace, be aware that there may be additional regulations that must be followed in addition to the Used Oil Regulation.
-Always check with DAQ or DCA for additional permitting requirements before using a used oil furnace.
+Always check with the Division for Air Quality or the Compliance Assistance Program for additional permitting requirements before using a used oil furnace.

 Used oil that cannot be managed under the Used Oil Regulation (because of contamination) is subject to all applicable solid and hazardous waste rules.
 If a facility determines that the used oil is not a hazardous waste, it must be sent to a facility that is capable of handling liquid waste or can solidify the waste prior to disposal.